csirac2/docker/docs/sources/use/run.rst

-      -cidfile="": Write the container ID to the file -d=false: Detached mode: Run container in the background, print new container id -h="": Container host name
-      -rm=false: Automatically remove the container when it exits (incompatible with -d) -name="": Assign the specified name to the container.
+      -cidfile="": Write the container ID to the file -d=false: Detached mode: Run container in the background, print new container id -rm=false: Automatically remove the container when it exits (incompatible with -d)
-         If no name is specific docker will generate a random name

 TODO: